wolberine/docs/markdown/reference/dash/sdk.md

 ### Hologram

+**Properties:**
+Here is a list of properties that you can set/get manually:

+* `credentials` (Credentials) -- `Credentials` object that will be used by the Hologram SDK.
+* `network` (Network) -- The `Network` interface that will be used by the Hologram SDK.
+* `raw` (Raw) -- The `Raw` interface that will be used by the Hologram SDK.
+* `authentication` (Authentication) -- The `Authentication` interface that will be used by the Hologram SDK.

 #### .Hologram(credentials, network, raw, authentication)

 Constructor/init function.

+The constructor is responsible for initializing many of SDK components selected by the user.
+All of this is done by specifying the string names in each argument except the `Credentials` object.

 **Parameters:**

 * `credentials` (`Credentials`) -- The Credentials object used to store the keys for authentication purposes.
 * `network` (string) -- The network type used to make an active connection.
-The network interface will be initialized in the Hologram instance itself. 'wifi' is the only choice avaialble right now, but we'll be adding more in the future.
+The network interface will be initialized in the Hologram instance itself. 'wifi' is the only choice available right now, but we'll be adding more in the future.
 * `raw` (string) -- Choose between 'raw' or 'cloud' on whom the SDK will communicate with. the `Raw` type uses [TCP](/docs/reference/cloud/embedded) to connect to a server of your choice, whereas `Cloud` assumes communication with our Hologram cloud.
 * `authentication` (string) -- The type of authentication used (either CSRPSK or TOTP).